zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 --------------------------

-The metrics exported to Prometheus are tagged with labels defined in the HMC credentials file (at the global level) or in the metric definition file (at the level of HMC metric groups and HMC metrics).
+The metrics exported to Prometheus are tagged with labels defined in the exporter config file (at the global level) or in the metric definition file (at the level of HMC metric groups and HMC metrics).

 This section describes what kinds of labels can be defined in these files.
-For the actual use of this capability, see the example metric definition file and the example HMC credentials file.

-Labels at the global level (defined in the HMC credentials file):
+Labels at the global level (defined in the exporter config file):

 .. code-block:: yaml